-The ground segment will include the flight operation segment and the payload data ground segment.
+The GMES ground segment will include the flight operation segment and the payload data ground segment.
 The latter will provide interface to the GMES contributing missions and ensure the required level of inter-operability between the missions.
-Specific activities have been initiated to prepare the provision of EO data for the EC's GMES "fast track services" on land, marine and emergency response, and the pilot service on atmosphere, which shall reach pre-operational status by end 2008.
+Specific activities have been concluded, others are on-going, for the provision of EO data for the EC's GMES "fast track services" on land, marine and emergency response which have reached pre-operational status end 2008, and for the pilot service on atmosphere.

-On the EC side, GMES related funding has been approved end 2006 as part of the Space Theme of the Seventh Framework Programme (FP7).
-The funding covers in particular the following activities which are delegated to ESA based on specific arrangements with the EC:
+On the European Commission side, GMES related funding has been approved end 2006 as part of the Space Theme of the Seventh Framework Programme (FP7).
+The funding covers in particular the following activities which are delegated to ESA based on specific agreements:

-development of GMES-dedicated satellites coordinated provision of observation data for GMES.
+- development of GMES-dedicated satellites and ground segment - coordinated provision of observation data for GMES (data access).